jenni-westoby/Benchmark_paper_isoforms/README.md

 each file in your fastqs directory.
 Note, this script assumes your data is paired end reads.

 At the end of this pipeline, you will have a gtf file containing transcripts from genes with two isoforms and Kallisto abundance estimates from your RNA-seq files in quant_results.
+You can generate the single cell abundance estimates following the instruction at (insert link to benchmark github).